jcoglan/vault/README.markdown

 # vault [<img src="https://secure.travis-ci.org/jcoglan/vault.png" />](http://travis-ci.org/jcoglan/vault)

-NOT YET RELEASED, AND NOT NECESSARILY STABLE.
-DON'T STORE YOUR PASSWORDS WITH THIS JUST YET.

 Simple password generator.
 Given a passphrase and the name of a service, returns a strong password for that service.
 You only need to remember your passphrase, which you do not give to anyone, and this program will give a different password